JKirchartz/awesome-stars/README.md

 - [craft-trellis](https://github.com/tyler-morrison/craft-trellis) - Ansible playbooks for a Craft CMS LEMP stack.
 - [texar](https://github.com/asyml/texar) - Toolkit for Machine Learning and Text Generation, in TensorFlow
 - [gentle](https://github.com/lowerquality/gentle) - gentle forced aligner
-- [PaperTTY](https://github.com/joukos/PaperTTY) - PaperTTY - Python module to render a TTY on e-ink
+- [PaperTTY](https://github.com/joukos/PaperTTY) - PaperTTY - Python module to render a TTY or VNC on e-ink
 - [gutenberg-dammit](https://github.com/aparrish/gutenberg-dammit) - I wanted all of plaintext Project Gutenberg in an easy-to-use format, so I made this
 - [big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
-- [toot](https://github.com/ihabunek/toot) - toot - a Mastodon CLI client
+- [toot](https://github.com/ihabunek/toot) - toot - Mastodon CLI & TUI
 - [cheat.sh](https://github.com/chubin/cheat.sh) - the only cheat sheet you need
 - [binwalk](https://github.com/ReFirmLabs/binwalk) - Firmware Analysis Tool
 - [pytumblr](https://github.com/tumblr/pytumblr) - A Python Tumblr API v2 Client